-This report describes the methodology of the 2019 Cycle of the MEPS Medical Provider Component (MPC^{\perp}).
-The MEPS-MPC collects data from Hospitals, Office-Based Doctors, Home Health Agencies, Institutions (such as long-term care facilities) and Pharmacies reported by MEPS Household Component (HC) respondents as well as doctors who provide services for patients in Hospitals but bill separately from the Hospital (referred to as Separately Billing Doctors or SBDs).
+This report describes the methodology of the 2023 Cycle of the MEPS Medical Provider Component (MPC)1.
+The MEPS MPC collects data from Hospitals, Office-Based Doctors (OBD), Home Health Agencies, Institutions (such as long-term care facilities) and Pharmacies reported by MEPS Household Component (HC) respondents, as well as doctors who provide services for patients in Hospitals but bill separately from the Hospital (referred to as Separately Billing Doctors or SBDs).
 (See Section 2.1 for additional information about provider types.)
-The MEPS-HC is conducted by Westat, Inc. and the MEPS-MPC is conducted by RTI International and Social & Scientific Systems, Inc. (SSS, a DLH Holdings Corp.
-Company).
+The MEPS HC is conducted by Westat, Inc. and the MEPS MPC is conducted by RTI International and DLH (formerly known as SSS).

-Each cycle, providers for the MPC sample each year are identified in three rounds of HC data collection for two HC panels (see Table 2-1).
-Overall the HC panel design features five rounds of interviewing over the course of two full calendar years.
-The HC collects data from a sample of families and individuals in selected communities across the United States, drawn from a nationally representative subsample of households that participated in the prior year's National Health Interview Survey (conducted by the National Center for Health Statistics of the Centers for Disease Control and Prevention).
+For each cycle, providers for the MPC sample are identified in three rounds of HC data collection for two HC panels (see Table 2-1).
+Overall, the HC panel design features five core rounds of interviewing over the course of two full calendar years.
+The HC collects data from a sample of families and individuals in selected communities across the United States, drawn from a nationally representative subsample of households that participated in the prior year's National Health Interview Survey (conducted by the National Center for Health Statistics, Centers for Disease Control and Prevention).

-The household interviewscollect detailed information for each person in the household including demographic characteristics, health conditions, health status, use of medical services, charges and source of payments, access to care, satisfaction with care, health insurance coverage, income, and employment.
-To support the MPC, the HC further collects signed Authorization Forms (AFs) from those respondents who indicated using medical services during the reporting period.
-These AFs allow the MPC to contact the respondent medical providers to request both the medical record and billing data associated with the reported respondent medical events.
+During the household interviews, the HC collects detailed information for each person in the household including demographic characteristics, health conditions, health status, use of medical services, charges and source of payments, access to care, satisfaction with care, health insurance coverage, income, and employment.